 - Nature of right.
 The Trademark Act 1991 (as amended) provides a framework for the registration and protection of trade marks, service marks, certification marks and collective marks.
-To be capable of registration, a mark must:

-- be distinctive:

-- not be excluded by the Trademark Act; and

-- not be identical or similar to trade marks already registered. - How protected.
-Registered trade mark owners have the exclusive right to use the mark on any goods for which registration has been obtained.
+To be capable of registration, a mark must: - be distinctive; - not be excluded by the Trademark Act; and - not be identical or similar to trade marks already registered. - How protected.
 Applications for trade mark registration must be submitted to the Department of Intellectual Property.
+The owner of a registered mark has the exclusive right to use the registered mark for the goods in respect of which registration has been granted.
+Owners of unregistered marks are not entitled to institute any legal proceedings in court to prevent the use or claim for damages for the infringement of an unregistered mark, except in passing-off cases.